OHDSI/PhenotypeChangesInVocabUpdate/README.md

 Tab shows related source concepts that were added or removed.
 Mapping in both vocabulary versions is shown.

+Note, source codes from the user's database only are included into the analysis.

 This way the user knows why the difference in related source concepts occurs and might modify the concept set expression adding or removing mapped concepts.

 - In the example below, events with ICD9CM “Neural hearing loss concept, unilateral” are now captured because of the mapping change.
 OLD_MAPPED_CONCEPT “Unilateral neural hearing loss” didn’t have the proper hierarchy, and wasn’t captured.